fwachsmuth/Filmkorn-Raw-Scanner/README.md

 - filmkorn-sleep.service saves power and turns the camera and display off when not in use
 - filmkorn-wake.service does the opposite
 - usb-mount-largest@.service identifies the biggest partition on a connected drive and mounts it. extFS and ext4 are supported — NTFS is just too slow.
+TODO: Explain our other services and helper scripts

 The other scripts you'll find are helpers that are called directly by the services, if needed. 'scanner.py' is where the brains are.